Political Reform Law: Parliamentary process

-Since his appointment, prime minister Adolfo Suárez wanted reforms to take place within the existing legal framework through the Francoist Courts, a "democratisation from above" rather than a "democratic break" (ie a constituent assembly and provisional government) demanded by opposition forces.
+Since his appointment, prime minister Adolfo Suárez wanted reforms to take place within the existing legal framework through the Francoist Courts, a "democratisation from above" rather than a "democratic break" (i.e. a constituent assembly and provisional government) demanded by opposition forces.
 Suarez' UCD party sought and achieved approval of the Bill in the Spanish legislature.

 The debate was undertaken over two days from the 16th to the 18th of November.
 The first member (procurador) of parliament to speak to the Bill was Miguel Primo de Rivera and Urquijo along with Fernando Suárez González, the first representative of the lecture.
 The next day, 17 November, was the turn of the MPs, who gave arguments in favour and against.
 On the last day, 18 November, was the government response.

 One of the most difficult moments was the intervention of Blas Piñar López against the Bill:

 “This reform programme is in conflict with the political philosophy of the State (...), this reform, as the Government wants it, and as the bill argues, is a rupture, although the rupture is to be conducted without violence and with legality.”

 The Bill was put to the vote at 09:35 PM of 18 November 1976.
 It had 425 votes in favour, 59 against, and 13 abstentions.
 The vote and the consequent approval is known as the "harakiri of the Francoist Cortes".